dalenys-deprecated/php-merchant-api/README.md

 ## Payment options
 You can specify some additional options to the buildPaymentFormButton method.
 The most useful options are:
-- ALIAS = yes/no => Ask for the creation of a rebilling alias (allowing one click payments or subscription like payments)
+- CREATEALIAS = yes/no => Ask for the creation of a rebilling alias (allowing one click payments or subscription like payments)
 - 3DSECURE = yes/no => Ask for 3DSECURE authentication
 - CARDFULLNAME => When set the card holder inputs will be filled with specified data